10 New Year’s Resolutions Every Jobseeker Should Make

 Twitter may seem like an unlikely place to conduct your job search, but every year hundreds and thousands of companies are setting up Twitter accounts.
 They aren’t just setting up generic company pages either.
 They are crafting multiple accounts for different avenues of their businesses.
-A very common page we see is the careers page Twitter.
+A very common page we see on the careers page is Twitter.
 Follow them.
 Tailor your bio to describe your professional self.
 All it needs is your job title, company and then maybe a couple of quirky points to give you a bit of personality (assuming you do have a personality).
 Get to know your industry's key hashtags on Twitter and join the conversation.
 The wider you grow your professional network online, the more likely you are to spot the best prospects and get noticed.
 It’s free personal advertising!

 You obviously can’t expect to get very far if you aren’t keeping up to date with what’s going on in your industry.
 You should do this anyway, but if you don’t, make a little resolution to yourself now.
 Spend 20 minutes a day catching up on the news within your sector.
 That 20 minutes could be during your commute or on your lunch break.
 Maybe in the little window of peace you have once the kids are in bed!
 Follow Twitter feeds, read published posts on LinkedIn (make sure you spend time connecting with relevant professionals on here too!), peruse sector-specific magazines.
 Be as productive as possible with your time and you’re winning at LIFE.